I recently got the chance to redo the error handling in two different crates I

 downcast | acts on self | acts on inner |

-is not a Fail
+failure::Error is not a Fail

-isn't possible without specialization because From<Fail> for Error
+isn't possible without specialization because From<Fail> for Error would conflict with

-From<T> for T
+From<T> for T.

-is a foot-gun
+failure::Error::cause is a foot-gun

-have similar APIs and failure::Error
+As note above, Error and Fail have similar APIs and failure::Error mostly

-behaves as a proxy for the inner Fail
+behaves as a proxy for the inner Fail with cause being the

 exception.
 Despite

-s having different signatures (Fail
+the causes having different signatures (Fail returns an Option<&Fail>

->), I think this is going to trip up a lot of
+while cause returns &Fail>), I think this is going to trip up a lot of

 people.